 Wounded Funeral is the fruit of an art release that is more than black metal or extreme; this is something else, something of its own.
 This would satisfy fans of Wolves Of The Throne Room, Shining, Panzerfaust, Hate Forest, and Watain, as it shares similar atmospheric and depressive elements while also offering a unique blend of shamanic and indigenous influences.

 The album comes to an end with the last two songs, Wiindigookaanzhimowin and Esprit Vengeur.
 The sixth track offers the listener over four minutes of atmospheric soundscape, tribal drums, whispers, and instrumental calls of ancient spirits.
 It concludes with an aggressive and melodic surge in the final piece, Esprit Vengeur, providing a perfect ending to Skaalp.
+We want to give a shoutout to Satanath for letting us review Wounded Funeral and their album, Skaalp.
+Now, we’re going to wrap it up by talking about the final three sins and concluding the review.

 The Last Three Sins

-The Fifth Sin, The Memorabilia: I was captivated by this release; the repeat button has become my new best friend.
-The band’s music skillfully captures an atmospheric soundscape with its raw and aggressive sound, delving into the dark legends of the First Nations.
+I was captivated by this release; the repeat button has become my new best friend.
+The band’s music skilfully captures an atmospheric soundscape with its raw and aggressive sound, delving into the dark legends of the First Nations.
 Kanibaal’s vocals are a forbidden fruit of art, sometimes embodying the music’s theme.
 This album has left a profound impact on me, and I believe it will do the same for any listener who appreciates the unique blend of musical styles and thematic elements it offers.

 I encourage you to explore the album further, especially the fourth song, Wolfden.
 This track is a complex and intricate piece, blending various styles and moods to create a haunting yet exhilarating experience. (for some reason, Wolfden, gives me goosebumps and vibes of Mayhem’s song Freezing Moon).
 The vocals are intense, ranging from shrieking and roaring to wailing, adding to the overall captivating and mythical atmosphere.